backdrop-contrib/search_api_autocomplete/README.txt

   API Autocomplete forms, not on other pages with autocomplete fields.
 The unit of the value is milliseconds, the default is 300.

+search_api_autocomplete_scripts:
+  Allows you to override the autocomplete URL used by the module on a per-search basis.
+The value should be an associative array mapping autocomplete search machine names to their custom URLs.
+The script will receive the user input as the "search" GET parameter and should respond with a JSON dictionary mapping suggestions to an HTML string that should be displayed for them.
+  As the URL you can either use a relative path on the site or an absolute URL.
+  Use absolute URLs to avoid problems with things like language-specific path prefixes.
+Note, though, that external URLs might not work due to security restrictions in browsers.
+  Instead of a URL you can also set an associative array.
+This should have a valid callback in its "#callback" key, as described by callback_search_api_autocomplete_script_url() in search_api_autocomplete.api.php.

 Information for developers
 --------------------------